Dean Kremer: 2024

 In the 2024 regular season, Kremer was 8–10 with a 4.10 ERA.
-In 24 starts covering 129.2 innings he struck out 123 batters (8.5 strikeouts/9 innings), held batters to a .220 batting average, and induced the highest-percentage of soft contact (23.1%) and the fourth-lowest exit velocity (87.4 mph) among AL pitchers with 120 or more innings.
+In 24 starts covering 129 2/3 innings he struck out 123 batters (8.5 strikeouts/9 innings), held batters to a .220 batting average, and induced the highest-percentage of soft contact (23.1%) and the fourth-lowest exit velocity (87.4 mph) among AL pitchers with 120 or more innings.
 He had a salary of $756,000.

+2025–2026

+Kremer made 31 appearances (including 29 starts) for the Orioles during the 2025 campaign, compiling an 11-10 record and 4.19 ERA with 142 strikeouts across 171 2/3 innings pitched.

+Kremer was optioned to Triple-A Norfolk to begin the 2026 season.
+He was placed on the injured list on April 23, 2026, due to a right quad strain.
+Kremer was transferred to the 60-day injured list on May 29.
+He was activated on July 1.

+Minnesota Twins

+On July 31, 2026, the Orioles traded Kremer to the Minnesota Twins in exchange for outfield prospect Jhomnardo Reyes.

 Israel national team

 Kremer has competed several times for the Israel national baseball team in international tournaments, often as the team's ace starting pitcher.

 European Baseball Championships

 Kremer has pitched for Israel in the qualifying rounds for the 2016 European Baseball Championship.
 In both the B-Level and C-Level qualifiers, which took place in 2014 and 2015, he won the Most Valuable Pitcher award.

 Kremer pitched in 2014 in Slovenia for Israel in the C-Level qualifier at the 2016 European Baseball Championship, going 2–0 with a 0.00 ERA.
 In 13 innings, he gave up six hits and a walk, while striking out 20 batters.
 He led all pitchers in the tournament in ERA, strikeouts, and wins.
 In the opening game against Finland, he went 5 innings, giving up 2 hits and 1 unearned run, and recording 9 strikeouts, while earning the win.
 He then pitched again during the semifinal game against Romania, going 8 innings, giving up 4 hits and 1 unearned run, and recording 5 strikeouts, while earning his second win of the qualifier.

 Israel advanced to the 2015 B-level qualifier for the 2016 European Baseball Championship in Vienna, Austria.
 Kremer again pitched on the opening day, going 6 innings against Belarus, not giving up any runs, striking out 10, and recording another win.
 During Israel's fifth and final game of the B-level qualifier, against Sweden, Kremer started again going 7.1 innings, giving up 4 runs (3 earned) and 9 hits, and striking out 5.